ITIN – Important Facts You Need To Know About The Individual Taxpayer Identification Number

 Who Needs an ITIN?

-Anyone who is required to file a United States income tax return but is not eligible for a Social Security Number needs an Individual Taxpayer Identification Number to file taxes.
+Anyone who needs to file a US income return but ineligible for an SSN needs an ITIN to file taxes.
 Unauthorized immigrants, their spouses and dependents who cannot qualify for a Social Security Number will need an ITIN in order to be included on a tax return.
 If you have dependents that live in Canada or Mexico and you pay more than 50 percent of their living expenses, you can apply for an ITIN for each of them and include them on your tax return.
 This may decrease the amount of money that you owe in taxes.

 What Are the Benefits of Having an ITIN?